kubernetes-sigs/metrics-server/FAQ.md

 There is no hard release schedule.
 A release is done after an important feature is implemented or upon request.

-### Can I run two instances of metrics-server?
+### Can I run more than one instance of metrics-server?

-Yes, but it will not provide any benefits.
-Both instances will scrape all nodes to collect metrics, but only one instance will be actively serving metrics API.
+Yes, more than one instance can be deployed for High Availability.
+Each instance of the metrics server will scrape all nodes to collect metrics, but only one instance will be actively serving metrics API. it is **recommended** to add the `--enable-aggregator-routing=true` flag to the `kube-apiserver` so that requests sent to the Metrics Server are load balanced.
+[More Info.](./README.md?#high-availability)

 ### How to run metrics-server securely?